tigera-solutions/terraform-blueprints/eks-calico-cni-ebpf-dataplane/aws/README.md

-# Calico CNI with eBPF Networking
+# Calico CNI with eBPF Dataplane

 This example demonstrates how to provision an EKS cluster using the Calico CNI with eBPF dataplane.